HIV-associated Neurocognitive Disorder (HAND)

 In 1991, the American Academy of Neurology defined neurocognitive deficits seen with HIV as HIV-associated dementia (HAD) and minor cognitive motor disorder (MCMD).
 Criteria for the diagnosis of HAD included cognitive deficits in 2 or more cognitive domains that cause impairment in activities of daily living (ADL) and an abnormality in either motor or neurobehavioral function.
 Patients with MCMD were defined as having decreased function in 2 cognitive or behavioral domains but without severe enough impairment to meet criteria for HAD.

 In 2007, Antinori et al proposed more refined criteria for diagnosing cognitive impairment associated with HIV.
-They proposed 3 entities: asymptomatic neurocognitive impairment (ANI), HIV-associated mild neurocognitive disorder (MND), and HIV-associated dementia (HAD).
+Using the Frascati criteria, a recognized classification system, they proposed 3 entities: asymptomatic neurocognitive impairment (ANI), HIV-associated mild neurocognitive disorder (MND), and HIV-associated dementia (HAD).
+This system evaluates the extent and type of cognitive deficits, the level of functional impairment, and rules out other potential causes of cognitive decline.
+[23]

 Standardized neuropsychological testing was required to assess the following domains of cognition: language, attention, executive function, memory, speed of information processing, and perceptual and motor skills.
 In order to meet diagnostic criteria for ANI, MND, or HAD, patients must have no other etiology of dementia and must not have the confounding effect of substance use or psychiatric illness.
 [5]